MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/readme.md

 - You can't include lookup fields among your segmentation criteria.<!-- 852372 -->
 - Metadata used for building conditions and drop-downs shown on the designer isn't localized for non-English organizations. <!-- 992449 -->
 - The **Save** button isn't visible on the command bar after the initial save of the segment.
 Use the **Save** button in the lower-right corner of the page instead. <!-- 862491 -->
 - When trying to estimate the size of a segment where the query doesn't end in a contact, the system displays a server communication error.
-To correct this error, make sure your segment definition ends with a clause that links to the contact entity as described in [Define a dynamic a segment](segmentation-lists-subscriptions.md#define-dynamic). <!-- 1226384 -->
+To correct this error, make sure your segment definition ends with a clause that links to the contact entity as described in [Design profile-based dynamic segments](segments-profile.md). <!-- 1226384 -->
 - When you're adding members to a static segment, you can filter the list of available contacts to find the ones you want to add.
 Sometimes, after adding some filters and selecting **Apply**, the segment definition may stop showing its members.
 To fix this, save the segment, go back to the segment list, and then reopen it; you should now see the list of members and can continue working on it. <!-- 1282842 -->